giovannizotta/circular/README.md

 * Usage data is stored in the database

 ## Endpoints
+* `circular-pull`: Pull liquidity into a channel using many channels as sources in parallel
+* `circular-push`: Push liquidity out of a channel using many channels as destinations in parallel
 * `circular`: Rebalance a channel by scid
 * `circular-node`: Rebalance a channel by node id
-* `circular-parallel`: Rebalance a channel using many channels as source in parallel
 * `circular-stats`: Get stats about the usage of the plugin
 * `circular-delete-stats`: Delete stats about the usage of the plugin